How to become a Paramedic from a Nurse (RN)

 - Emergency patient transport officer (Certificate III in Non-emergency Patient Transport – Diploma of Paramedical Science

-Considering a Registered Nurse will already have a degree, explore the option of further study and obtain the Bachelor of Paramedic Science (Specialised) through one of our recommended universities who have awarded degree program credits to APC graduates.
+Considering a Registered Nurse is already degree-qualified, explore the option of further study via one of the universities who have awarded degree program credits to APC graduates.

-Paramedics and nurses have similar roles when it comes to caring for patients in need of medical attention.
-While nurses look after patients when they arrive at a hospital, paramedics tend to a patient’s needs when he/she is being taken to a hospital.
+Paramedics and nurses share similar roles when it comes to caring for patients in need of medical attention.
+While nurses look after patients once they arrive at hospital, Paramedics tend to a patient’s needs on-site at the scene of an accident for instance, then transport the patient to hospital.
 These environments are so very different from one another, hence the need for additional training.

 Most paramedics remain on duty on 12-14 hour shift to assist patients who need immediate out-of-hospital emergency care.